 Decisions around the future of the bridge are made by H&F Council and TfL.

 H&F Council and TfL have made their decision about the future of the bridge, but we will work closely with H&F Council and TfL to make sure our resident's needs, concerns and suggestions are taken into account while the bridge remains closed during repairs.

 Hammersmith Bridge is Grade II* listed, meaning it is a "particularly important" structure "of more than special interest".
 Listed structures require special consideration under the planning system, in order to protect them for future generations.
 Read more about Historic England Listed Buildings.

 H&F Council is aiming to refurbish the bridge to full working order, but safety is always the priority.
-It is considering many options, including new, alternate bridges and tolling the road.
+It is considering many options, including new, alternative bridges and tolling the road.